 Parents ultimately demonstrated a healthy and responsible interest in the video gaming portion of their children’s lives.
 They allowed them to play more during the pandemic and even touted many perceived benefits.
 That said, the time and restrictions they invested weren’t necessarily coming from the most informed place: 2 out of 3 misunderstood ratings, and many were quick to prohibit games no matter what the ESRB rating was.

 Whether you need to do more research about ESRB ratings, the impact of video gaming, or simply want to play the games, you won’t get very far without quality internet connection.
 Frontier.com offers a powerful and reliable internet connection that’s optimal for gaming, and all plans include the necessary Wi-Fi router and equipment.
-To start gaming or simply enjoying the beauty of reliable internet, head to Frontier.com today.
+To start gaming or simply enjoying the beauty of fast internet, head to Frontier.com today.

 In this study, we used Amazon MTurk to collect responses from 1,002 parents who have a child that plays video games.
 Of the 1,002 respondents, 42.3% were women, 57.6% were men, and 0.1% were nonbinary.
 Additionally, the average age of respondents was 37.7 with a standard deviation of 9.2 years.
 The average age of the respondents’ video game-playing children was 10.2 with a standard deviation of 3.4 years.